 For an easy “at a glance” comparison of the five supplements (including Shakeology), see the chart below:

-But Owen, These Aren’t Meal Replacements Like Shakeology!
+But Owen, These Aren’t Meal Replacement Shakes Like Shakeology!

 - I’ve heard this criticism a few times, but here’s the truth.
 First, Vega One, Garden of Life, and Labrada Lean Body ARE marketed as meal replacements.